SERVICES OF WITNESS TO THE RESURRECTION

 The columbarium is a permanent structure with niches where urns are placed.
 The name of the deceased, date of birth and date of death is engraved on the niche cover.
 The memorial garden is provided for those who wish to have their remains scattered.
 The name of the deceased, date of birth and date of death may be engraved on a memorial plaque located in the garden.

 A service of committal in the memorial garden is a service of worship and shall be appropriate for a service of worship at First Presbyterian Church.
 Any desired music must be approved by the Pastor.
 The Director of Music can assist in securing musicians.

 Information is available in the church office as to the cost of niches and nameplates and for reserving a niche and choosing a location in the columbarium wall.

 Click here to read section 63.0 in the First Presbyterian Church Policies and Procedure Manual for detailed information.
-NAMING OPPORTUNITIES: As we near completion of the Columbarium and Memorial Garden expansion, there are two beautiful benches yet to be named.
-If interested in naming opportunities or have other questions, please email or call Gary Southerland at 520-2293.
+If you have any questions, please email or call the church office at 762-6688.